Forensic Science Degree Online

 |CUNY John Jay College of Criminal Justice||67||$15,420|

 Accreditation may help ensure the quality of a forensic science program.
 There are many agencies that deal with forensic program accreditation.
 For example, you could look for a degree program accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).
 They assess Bachelor’s and Master’s programs in forensic science.
 They also accredit programs in the natural and computer sciences that offer a concentration in forensic science.

-The most current census data states that there are over 1 million Protective Services graduates in the workforce.
+The most current census data states that there are over 1 million Forensic Science and Technology graduates in the work force.
 That includes graduates of forensic science programs.
 This field is expanding, with a one year growth rate of 1.78%.

 Forensic science is part of the life, physical, and social sciences.
 Careers in this area are projected to grow 7% from 2018 to 2028 – faster than average for all jobs.
 Roles like Forensic Science Technician are growing even faster.
 There are many reasons for this increase.
 For one, state and local governments may need to hire more of these techs to process a high numbers of cases.
-In addition, advances in science and technology have made forensics more accurate and useful.
+In addition, changes in science and technology have made forensics more accurate and useful.
 So, they may be more in demand in order to assist law enforcement agencies and the courts.

 Wondering what you have in common with the average forensic science graduate?
 More females (72.2%) hold degrees in this field than males do.
 And, the average age of a graduate in the work force is 39.6 years old.

 |State||Employment||Annual Mean Wage|

 Forensic Science Technician

 Forensic Science Techs help solve crimes because they are able to collect and analyze evidence.
 They may have a more general role, or else they can focus on specific areas like CSI or lab analysis.
-At crime scenes, they analyze and document the site, plus gather evidence like fingerprints and body fluids.
+At crime scenes, they analyze and document the site, and they also gather evidence like fingerprints and body fluids.
 In the lab, they analyze evidence using chemical, biological, and microscopic methods.

 Median Salary: $63,740 per year